Skip to content

 Key takeaways

-• Remortgaging involves paying off your existing mortgage with a new mortgage from a different lender
+• Remortgaging involves replacing your existing mortgage with a new deal — either with your current lender or a different one.

 Remortgaging is when you take out a new mortgage on a property you own.